- Cold calling is dead

 When you're hungry, desperate, and behind the 8-ball and jump into prospecting with no plan and looking at prospects as "marks to close" instead of humans to help you're in for a long and bumpy road.

-Have a good phone script
+The power of a good phone script

 This is how I feel when I hear "Hi, how are you?" from a cold call.